spiceai/quickstarts/supabase/README.md

-### Follow these steps to get started with Supabase as a Data Accelerator.
+### Follow these steps to get started with Supabase as a Data Connector.

 **Step 1.** From a Supabase project select `Project Settings` from the sidebar navigation.